 Call for Papers

-Selected papers will be considered for publication in a volume of proceedings.
-Proposals should include: a one-page abstract of the paper, with a title and name of the author; the author's brief curriculum vitae; postal address; email address; and phone number.
-Complete proposals should be emailed as attachments in MS Word with a subject line "Charity Conference" to Ms. Mary Bokern at email@example.com The deadline for submissions is December 10, 2014.
+Submissions should include: a one-page abstract of the paper with a title and name of the author, the author's brief curriculum vitae, postal address, email address, and phone number.
+Complete proposals should be emailed as attachments in Microsoft Word to Ms. Mary Bokern at email@example.com with a subject line "Translation Conference Proposal."
+Panel proposals will be considered.
+The deadline for submissions is December 1, 2016.